FAQ

 It may be different for others, but I'll recount my own experience here.
 I don’t necessarily know I am a dragon, but I believe it’s the label that fits me best.
 Based on the cravings, urges, and phantom limbs I feel, I my mind consistently points me in the direction of “dragon”.
 I don’t feel like the classic dragon from medieval tales that sits atop a pile of treasure and kidnaps princesses or whatever, but I most certainly feel the physical and animalistic aspects of being what I believe a western/European dragon is.
 I’ll admit that I could be entirely wrong about what my kintype is because a) dragons don’t exist and therefore cannot be observed to determine what behaviors they would engage in b) leathery wings, claws, horns, spines, sharp teeth, etc. are present in other mythical creatures as well, and c) I could be misinterpreting my cravings and phantom body parts and am something completely different.
 However, with much introspection and contemplation, I’ve always come back to “dragon” as a kintype, and I don’t think that’s going to change soon, considering I've identified as such for 20 or so years.
 It feels correct and at this point in time I see no reason to call myself something else.

-◇ How can one identify as something non-living and non-sentient (space, clouds, water, etc.)?
+◇ How is it possible to identify as something non-living and non-sentient (space, clouds, water, etc.)?

 ◇ Is identifying as otherkin cultural appropriation?